mirzaarqam/temprature/README.md

-# temprature
+# temprature program
-learning program for python
+A simple temprature program for learning program for python